JfromNWMS/applied-ml-jordan/notebooks/project01/README.md

 - Train a regression model and evaluate performance.
 - Document work in a structured Jupyter Notebook.

+A link to the notebook can be found [Here](https://github.com/JfromNWMS/applied-ml-jordan/blob/main/notebooks/project01/ml01.ipynb)

 ## Instructions to Set up Virtual Environment

 Run these commands in your VS Code terminal: